Vibram FiveFingers Bikila Review Facts

 Shoes with individual toe pockets

 can be a hard sell for some people.
-Style is always in the eye of the beholder but these Vibram’s offer up a distinctive look.
+The style is always in the eye of the beholder but these Vibram’s offer up a distinctive look.
 There are a few different colors offered so runners can pick which best suits them and their running wardrobe.
 Very few shoes have the mid-foot strap employed by the Bikila’s so these certainly won’t be confused for any other brand of shoe.
 The Bikila’s style is also enhanced with 3M® reflectivity to help keep runners safe while running in low-light situations.

 Durability is a key concern for barefoot runners.
 On one hand, you want your shoes to be thin and minimal.
 Unfortunately, thin and minimal typically means that you must compromise the shoe’s durability.
 The Bikila’s weakest point may be the durability of the toe pockets.
 The material around each toe slot is relatively thin and may be the first sign of wear on these shoes.
 Vibram tries to minimize this by creating thermoplastic urethane toe bumpers on each of the toe slots.
 It’s a smart attempt to increase durability but runners should still be cautious for holes or rips where the upper meets the toe bumpers.
 These would not be the best option for ultra runners